Comedy as the vehicle for public relations in the Québec Market

 Patrick Huard’s taxi driver character lights up Intact Assurance ads.

-How to integrate comedians in your communications
+How to integrate comedians in your public relations communications

 Having access to a comedian as a spokesperson can easily help cement or open opportunities with vendors and retailers.
 Photo ops with employees, as well as invitations to the comedian shows, go a long way.
 Needless to say, any written material should incorporate the comedian to have consistency in the campaign.